QuTech-Delft/prosoftdev-research/episodes/gitlab.Rmd

 The “Project name” field is for just that, the project name.
 Its value has no other purpose and can be changed at anytime without indirect consequences (the direct consequence being, that its name will be different).
-We will call it “Research Diary”.
+Following the example in the previous episodes, we will call it “recipes”.

 As we fill in the project name, a project slug gets suggested in the respective field.
 The project slug is the last part of the project’s, and the associated